 In addition to offering free clothing for families in need, Jacara's Closet provides hands-on experiences for student in the Employment Skills class.

-Cash donations are being accepted by Bri Vieke, Executive Director of the Anderson Education Foundation.
+Cash donations are being accepted by the Anderson Education Foundation.

-Donations may be dropped off to Tennille Webber at the AHS Career Center, 325 West 38th Street, or at the ACS Administration Center, 1600 Hillcrest Avenue.
+Donations may be dropped off at the D26 AHS Career Center, 325 West 38th Street, or at the ACS Administration Center, 1600 Hillcrest Avenue.

-We accept school age clothing (pants, shirts, jeans, tops, sweats, hoodies, leggings and casual dresses) and outerwear (jackets and coats), especially sizes 5-18.
+We accept school-age clothing (pants, shirts, jeans, tops, sweats, hoodies, leggings and casual dresses) and outerwear (jackets and coats), especially sizes 4-18.
 At this time, the only shoes we are accepting are tennis/athletic shoes.
 Jacara's Closet will also gladly accept prom dresses and formal wear.

 We do not accept toys, household items, under garments, boots, costumes, swimwear, baby clothing, etc.